divavocado/divavocado/README.md

 # I'm an Artist and an aspiring Developer!

-- 🍄 I'm still learning
+- 🍄 3D and Graphics
 - 🌱 I’m currently learning HTML, CSS & JavaScript